Wolves, Wildflowers, and Wilderness Whispers: Inside Churchill Wild’s Epic Manitoba Adventure

 The Opoyastin Wild Wolf Pack

-The cloud wolves of the Kaska Coast are drawing tourists and guests from around the world to Nanuk Lodge for an on the ground experience second to none.
-This particular tour was one for the books.
+The cloud wolves of the Kaska Coast draw tourists and guests from around the world to Nanuk Lodge.
+This particular tour is one for the books.
 With our knowledgeable and trusted guides Terry and Emri, we headed out for the day to track the Opoyastin Wolf Pack.
-With rain in the forecast, we were prepared.
-We were heading west along the trail when we began to see signs of part of the pack.
-One of the senior members of the group or babysitters as they are sometimes referred too, began to poke their head up from the brush in the distance.
+Prepared for a rainy forecast, we headed west along the trail, where we began to see signs of the pack.
+One of the senior members of the group (sometimes referred to as babysitters,) poked its head up from the distant brush.
 We stopped, and waited.
-Hearts racing and my finger ready at the go on the shutter of my camera, we waited some more.
-Patience, paid off.
+Hearts were racing and fingers hovered over camera shutters.

 Patience Pays Off

-Our group sat and waited in the pouring rain for over two hours for the opportunity and observation of a lifetime.
+Our group waited in the pouring rain for over two hours for the opportunity of a lifetime.
 Little by little, more members of the wolf pack began to surround us.
 There were countless pups, along with varying older members of the pack.
 They slowly came towards our vehicles getting as close as 15 feet away.
-You could see the intent of the wolves communicating with one another about our presence, but they seem unbothered.
+You could see the wolves communicating with one another about our presence, but they seemed mostly unbothered.
 All of a sudden, the unthinkable happens.
-The alpha male returns, with dinner.
-Right before our eyes, only metres away, the feeding frenzy begins.
-With pups squalling about and lining up to get a taste of nourishment, the alpha male begins to regurgitate it's food findings in order to feed the pups.
-Nothing like I've ever seen before.
-This wasn't television or a viral video from somewhere in the world.
-This was a world class wildlife encounter and it was happening right before our eyes.
-The adrenaline, the beauty, the pure shock of others in the group...it stays with you.
-Not only were we at the right place at the right time, I do believe that we were meant to be there and witness that moment.
+The alpha male returns with dinner, and only metres away, the feeding frenzy begins right before our eyes.
+This was a world-class wildlife encounter we were lucky enough to be witnessing.
+The adrenaline, the beauty, the pure shock of others in the group... it stays with you.
+I do believe we were meant to be there for that moment.

 Giants of the North

-Although many may assume that you cannot see polar bears during the off-season, you can.
-Did you know that there are 19 populations of polar bears around the world, and 13 of those populations reside in Canada?
-A day with the Churchill Wild Arctic Discovery tour is unlike anything I have ever experienced.
-Beginning with a hearty hot breakfast in the morning at Nanuk Lodge, you make two treks every single day, rain or shine.
-Returning for a lunch break, only to go back out into the field for the afternoon.
-The days go by fast as you are trekking with trusted guides, leading you to have close, first encounters with these giants of the north.
-Churchill Wild's guides are dedicated to taking guests out no matter the weather, to discover the arctic.
-The accumulation of safety and knowledge that Terry and Emri have acquired over the year's would shock anyone.
-From polar bears and wolves, to flowers and plants, bones and birds, there isn't much left that they can't identify or educate you about.
+The Churchill Wild Arctic Discovery tour is unlike anything I have ever experienced.
+Starting with a hearty hot breakfast at Nanuk Lodge, you make two treks every single day, rain or shine.
+You return for a lunch break, then head back into the field for the afternoon.
+The days go by fast as you trek with trusted guides who lead you through close-up encounters with these giants of the north.
+Churchill Wild's guides are dedicated to taking guests out no matter the weather.
+The safety and knowledge that Terry and Emri have acquired over the years would impress anyone.
+From polar bears and wolves to flowers, plants, bones, and birds — there’s little they can’t identify or teach you about.
 This is one Arctic Discovery to never forget.

 Curious Bear